Alkalinity Test Kits

 |50 - 500 ppm as CaCO3 (Total)||50 ppm||Acid Titrant with pH Indicator||Titrets||K-9815|

-CHEMetrics' total alkalinity tests determine total or M alkalinity using a hydrochloric acid titrant and a bromocresol green/methyl red indicator.
-The end point of the titration occurs at pH 4.5.
+CHEMetrics' total alkalinity tests determine Total (T) Alkalinity using a hydrochloric acid titrant and a bromocresol green/methyl red indicator.
+The end point of the titration occurs at pH 4.5 whereupon the indicator colour changes from pink to bright green.
 Results are expressed as ppm (mg/l) CaCO3.
+Please see the Alkalinity article for more information.